 Replacing Pipes Is Necessary with All Plumbing Systems

 It is very essential to frequently check your pipes for any problem, most especially if you are living in a very old house.
-Your pipes will begin to show some signs of problem as your plumbing system ages.
+Your pipes will begin to show some signs of a problem as your plumbing system ages.
 You can only see these indications if and only if you are frequently checking your pipes.
-Otherwise, missing these signs may lead to a serious and costly damage.
+Otherwise, missing these signs may lead to serious and costly damage.
 You need to check the places in your home that you are less likely to think about; areas like the basements, utility rooms, crawlspaces, etc., and look out for any of the problems outlined below.
-Seeing any of the problem below indicates that replacing pipes or repairing them is needed.
+Seeing any of the problems below indicates that replacing pipes or repairing them is needed.

-- Colored Water: You should call a plumber the moment you see colored water coming out of your pipe.
+Colored Water: You should call a plumber the moment you see colored water coming out of your pipe.
 It indicates that the pipe has rust already.
 Rust will harden your water as well as give it a bad taste.
-The hardened water will hardly rinse out soap from your clothing, your skin and dishes.
+The hardened water will hardly rinse out soap from your clothing, your skin, and dishes.

 Stains: In some cases, you can see stains or discoloration on the walls of your house.
 This is also an indication that something is wrong with your piping system.
 For instance, if you look at the ceiling of a room that is directly under a second-floor bathroom and you see some stains, it shows that there is a leakage somewhere.
 If the ceiling seems to be unstained, then check the nearby walls for any stains.
 If there’s any, it shows that the leak is farther down a pipe.
 You should also check the wall of your bathroom for any signs of stain or warp.
 It may be that the wall has become moist and is bubbling already.
 In such a case, the wall will start warping first and then break apart.
 You may require the assistance of a professional plumber and a contractor to come and fix the problem.